kohler/peteramati/doc/psetsjson.md

     Set to true to make grades visible to students.
 Implies `visible: true`.

-* `grade_cdf_visible`: boolean
+* `grade_statistics_visible`: boolean, date, or `"grades"`

-    Set to true to make the CDF of all grades visible to students, or false to hide it.
-Defaults to the value of `grade_visible`.
+    Set to true to make statistics of all grades visible to students, or false to hide it.
+Defaults to `"grades"`, which means visible when grades are visible.

 * `grade_cdf_cutoff`: number between 0 and 1